jakob-r/hugo-course/content/chapters/13_information_theory/_index.md

 ---
-title: "Chapter 11: Advanced Risk Minimization"
+title: "Chapter 13: Information Theory"
 ---
-This chapter revisits the theory of risk minimization, providing more in-depth analysis on established losses and the connection between empirical risk minimization and maximum likelihood estimation, and introduces some more advanced loss functions for regression and classification.
+This chapter covers basic information-theoretic concepts and discusses their relation to machine learning.